-Any short-comings in health and safety standards on our vessels or non-compliance with any of the standards prescribed by the applicable laws and conventions are treated very seriously and must be rectified immediately.
+Regular audits and inspections are conducted to verify compliance with the requirements of the Management System.
+Any short-comings or non-compliance with any of the standards prescribed by the applicable laws and conventions are treated very seriously and must be rectified immediately.
 Regular management reviews are conducted to report to management on various issues that have been identified and are followed by appropriate planning and implementation of a mitigation plan.